- Search The Registry

 *On this date in 1972, The USS Kitty Hawk Riot occurred.

-By 1971, after President Nixon sought to remake the military into one of all-volunteers, and the U.S. was beginning to disengage from Vietnam, the number of men drafted dramatically decreased, and the demand to join the Navy decreased with it.
-The Navy recruitment quota fell by more than 50% from 1971 to 1972, which resulted in the Navy needing Black men to achieve its recruitment goals.
-Blacks joined at a high rate, increasing their overall representation to 20% Under the Navy's tradition of Southern white leadership, and with racial bias low test scores, Blacks spent more time assigned to the least desirable, most difficult and least dignified jobs while whites were routinely promoted to the most desirable and more respected jobs, and accounted for 99% of the Navy's officers.
+By 1971, after President Nixon sought to remake the military into one of all volunteers, and the U.S. was beginning to disengage from Vietnam, the number of men drafted dramatically decreased, and the demand to join the Navy decreased with it.
+The Navy recruitment quota fell by more than 50% from 1971 to 1972, which resulted in the Navy needing black men to achieve its recruitment goals.
+Blacks joined at a high rate, increasing their overall representation to 20%.
+Under the Navy's tradition of Southern white leadership and racial bias, and low test scores, Blacks spent more time assigned to the least desirable, most difficult, and least dignified jobs.
+In contrast, whites were routinely promoted to the most desirable and respected jobs and accounted for 99% of the Navy's officers.

 Twenty-one of those charged requested a court-martial trial.
-Lawyers for the Black sailors stressed the bias shown in the pre-trial report against their clients, stating that it only contained testimony from prosecution witnesses.
+Lawyers for the black sailors stressed the bias shown in the pre-trial report against their clients, stating that it only contained testimony from prosecution witnesses.
 Congress was investigating the incident by December and called Townsend and Cloud to testify.
-Most of those who requested a court-martial were also invited to testify, but they all declined, and no subpoenas were issued to force them to do so.
-In January 1973, before a Navy court-martial, Commander Ben Cloud testified that the fighting erupted when Marines, on orders to break up groups of three or more sailors, only enforced the order against groups of Black sailors.
+Most of those who requested a court-martial was also invited to testify, but they all declined, and no subpoenas were issued to force them to do so.
+In January 1973, before a Navy court-martial, Commander Ben Cloud testified that the fighting erupted when Marines, on orders to break up groups of three or more sailors, only enforced the order against groups of black sailors.